 In 2009, the Health Research Program initiated research to generate evidence and focus global attention on disrespect and abuse during facility-based childbirth.
 As a result of USAID’s leadership, these efforts led to a global movement to promote Respectful Maternity Care (RMC) as a human right.
 Prior to 2009, there was limited documentation of the scope and impact of disrespect and abuse in health facilities during childbirth.6

 In 2010, USAID’s Translating Research into Action Project (TRAction) convened a stakeholder meeting and commissioned a landscape analysis to shed light on the issue.
-This widely cited study identified the types of disrespect and abuse that women encountered, better defined the issue, and spurred further research.
-USAID conducted subsequent studies on disrespect and abuse in Tanzania, Kenya, and Guatemala to: 1) quantify and describe disrespect and abuse; 2) develop and test approaches to address it; and 3) generate evidence on how to better measure disrespect and abuse and implement interventions.7
+This widely cited Landscape Analysis provided the first typology of disrespect and abuse and a frame for advocacy and research actions.
+USAID conducted subsequent studies on disrespect and abuse in Tanzania and Kenya to: 1) quantify and describe disrespect and abuse; 2) develop and test approaches to address it; and 3) generate evidence on how to better measure disrespect and abuse and implement interventions.
+Additional research on the types and manifestations of disrespect and abuse was conducted among an indigenous population in rural Guatemala.
+7

 In Tanzania, 19 percent of women reported experiencing disrespect and abuse upon facility exit, which increased to 28 percent at home during follow-up.7 In Kenya, 20 percent reported being humiliated upon facility exit.8 Further, findings from the Tanzania and Guatemala studies suggested that women who reported disrespect and abuse were less likely to plan delivery in a facility in the future.
 All three studies uncovered factors contributing to disrespect and abuse including societal factors such as historical marginalization of certain populations to institutional factors and a lack of accountability, substandard infrastructure, limited resources, stressful working conditions, and poor health worker supervision.